sazzad114/pci-checker/README.md

 # PciCheckerLite: Source Code

-An tool to detect 17 PCI related vulnerabilities.
+A tool to detect 17 PCI related vulnerabilities in a website.

 ### Prerequisites to use PciCheckerLite: